meyersonj/normalize/README.md

 ## Dependencies

-The Docker container is configured to handle all dependencies required for the file conversion process.
+The Docker container is configured to handle all dependencies required for the file normalization process.
 Here is a brief overview of the dependencies and their roles:

 - DROID: Used to identify the MIME type of files.
 - FFmpeg: Used to normalize audio and video files to MP3 and MP4 format, respectively.